ArgonDesign/alogic/doc/control.md

-If the basic procedure took you to a looping statement, then the decision whether or not to enter the loop is performed together with the preceding combinatorial statements, but the current cycle always ends at the loop header:
+If the basic procedure took you to a looping statement, then the decision whether or not to enter the loop is performed together with the preceding combinatorial statements, but the current cycle always ends at the loop header (<a href="http://afiddle.argondesign.com/?example=control_loop.alogic">fiddle here</a>):

 ```
 void main() {